-Our current sales strategy is to focus our sales efforts toward a much greater percentage of sales through intermediaries, such as software resellers and multi-function device resellers, rather than through direct sales.
+Our current sales strategy is to focus our sales efforts toward a much greater percentage of sales through intermediaries, such as software developers and resellers and multifunction device resellers, rather than through direct sales.
 We have developed marketing programs with resellers that facilitate their selling and support of our software solutions.
 We refer to these resellers as our "channel partners."
 We believe that our channel partner strategy improvements have increased the competitive strength of our platform of products.
 In addition, we have established a set of business solutions templates that provide base software configurations which we believe will facilitate our delivery and installation of software to our customers.
 We believe that these advancements, in the aggregate, will allow us to license and sell our products to a broader customer base, shortening our sales cycle, making margins more consistent, and allowing us to expand our sales through new channel partnerships.
-In 2013 and 2014, we devoted significant efforts, in both development and marketing, in bringing about this change in core strategic focus for the Company.
+We continue to devote significant efforts, in both development and marketing, in bringing about this change in core strategic focus for the Company.